Marcia Billings, a 47-year-old female; , comes to the emergency department because of abdominal pain.

 - Examinee reacted appropriately to challenge.

 Suggested response to challenge: “Ms. Billings, I understand that you may be sensitive about your weight, and it is not my intention to lecture you.
 I can assure you that, as your physician, I want you to be in the very best possible health, and it is my job to look for ways for the two of us can get you there together.
 Would you be interested in discussing some options for how we can do that?”

 - : The pain associated with cholecystitis is usually constant and prolonged (> 6 hours), which is the case in this patient.
 It is also typically worse after meals and associated with nausea and vomiting.
-Even though this patient does not have jaundice and only has a low-grade fever, a positive Murphy sign is characteristic of cholecystitis, making this the most likely differential diagnosis.
+Even though this patient does not have jaundice and only has a low-grade fever, a positive Murphy sign is characteristic of acute cholecystitis, making this the most likely differential diagnosis.

 - : This patient's risk factors for cholelithiasis also put her at risk for biliary pancreatitis.
 Symptoms such as nausea, vomiting, pain after eating, pain radiating to the back, and improvement of the pain on leaning forward are common in .
 However, the presence of right upper quadrant pain and a positive Murphy sign make this diagnosis less likely than cholecystitis.

-- : This patient does have a number of risk factors for cholelithiasis (obesity, female sex, multiparity, > 40 years of age, and family history), which put her at increased risk for choledocholithiasis as well.
+- : This patient has a number of risk factors for cholelithiasis (obesity, female sex, multiparity, > 40 years of age, and family history), which puts her at an increased risk for choledocholithiasis as well.
 Her past episodes of abdominal pain after meals might have been due to choledocholithiasis, and her right upper quadrant pain and nausea and vomiting are also consistent with this diagnosis.
-However, the pain in choledocholithiasis is usually colicky rather than constant, and the Murphy sign is not present, making this diagnosis less likely than cholecystitis.
+However, the pain in choledocholithiasis is usually colicky rather than constant, and the Murphy sign would not be present in uncomplicated choledocholithiasis, making this diagnosis less likely than acute cholecystitis.